 The fruit for the Lillian Syrah comes from the White Hawk Vineyard in Santa Barbara County.
 The 77 acre vineyard was planted in 1997.

 Purple in color.
 15.3% ABV.
 Sublime nose of red and blue fruits, green olives and flowers.
 Full bodied with exquisite acidity.
 Exceptionally well balanced.
 Blueberries, raspberry liqueur, grilled meats and a little bit of pepper on the palate.
 Tremendous length on the finish.
 Stunning Syrah and everything I have come to expect from Lillian.
 Drink over the next 2-4 years.

 Lillian belongs in the discussion of best domestic syrahs with the likes of Cayuse, Saxum and the aforementioned Sine Qua Non.

 The wine is available via the web site once a year and current vintages run about $75.
-The 2014 was recently released to the mailing list and will likely be available at retail in Portland in the coming months.
+The 2015 was recently released to the mailing list and is likely be available at retail in Portland area.